Productive aging in the workplace

 With age comes ability

-Older workers contribute to areas critical to an organization’s success.
-According to a survey of employers by the Society for Human Resource Management (SHRM) commissioned by the American Association of Retired Persons (AARP), older workers tend to excel in the following areas:
+Older workers bring several attributes that contribute to an organization’s success.
+A 2023 article from the Society for Human Resource Management (SHRM) discusses where older workers tend to excel, including:

 Rogers said step one in this process is to foster an environment in which potential retirees can openly communicate their needs and share their retirement date without fear of retribution.
 She explained that change has to come from the top down within an organization, with managers and supervisors playing a crucial role.